The Hoff Group at COMPASS

 What to expect in Parkland HOAs

 Parkland includes many gated communities with HOA oversight, but lot sizes tend to be larger.
-Covenants may address land use and, in some areas, equestrian activity.
-Amenity clusters can be less dense than in Weston, and many communities emphasize privacy and space over shared facilities.
+Covenants may be less uniform across the city because many neighborhoods developed independently.

 Practical HOA checklist